simalexan/s3-lambda-ffmpeg-mov-to-mp4-s3/README.md

 This component has one CloudFormation deployment parameter:

 - `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
-By default its 60 seconds.
+By default it's 180 seconds.

 ## Latest Release - 1.0.0